kubernetes/website/content/en/docs/contribute/_index.md

 ## Getting started

-Anyone can open an issue about documentation, or contribute a change with a pull request (PR).
-Some tasks require more trust and need more access in the Kubernetes organization.
-See [Participating in SIG Docs](/docs/contribute/participating/) for more details about of roles and permissions.

-Kubernetes documentation resides in a [GitHub repository](https://github.com/kubernetes/website).
-Anyone can open an issue about the Kubernetes documentation, blog, website, but you need to be comfortable with [git](https://git-scm.com/) and [GitHub](https://lab.github.com/) to operate effectively in the Kubernetes community.
+Anyone can open an issue about documentation, or contribute a change with a pull request (PR) to the [`kubernetes/website` GitHub repository](https://github.com/kubernetes/website).
+You need to be comfortable with [git](https://git-scm.com/) and [GitHub](https://lab.github.com/) to operate effectively in the Kubernetes community.

 To get involved with documentation: